MaxMaeder/DriveBackupV2/README.md

 ## Usage:
 By default, the plugin initiates a backup every hour.
 You can configure how often and what folders to backup in the `config.yml`.

-You can also manually initiate a backup by running `/drivebackup backup`
+You can also manually initiate a backup by running `/drivebackup backup`.

 ## Permissions
 OPs have all permissions by default

 ### `drivebackup.reloadConfig`
-Allows user to reload the plugin's `config.yml` Recommended permission holders: server owner, admins
+Allows user to reload the plugin's `config.yml`

+Recommended permission holders: server owner, admins

 ### `drivebackup.linkAccounts`
-Allows user to link their Google Drive and/or OneDrive account to the plugin for use as the backup destination Recommended permission holders: server owner
+Allows user to link their Google Drive and/or OneDrive account to the plugin for use as the backup destination

+Recommended permission holders: server owner

 ### `drivebackup.backup`
 Allows user to manulally initiate a backup

 Recommended permission holders: server owner, admins

 ## How is this better than the original plugin?